 Submit Your Application Online

-Note: There is a non-refundable application fee.
-If for some reason all of your transcripts do not arrive or you decide not to begin for a given semester, another application and fee will be required for the next semester.
+Note: If for some reason all of your transcripts do not arrive or you decide not to begin for a given semester, another application and fee will be required for the next semester.

 Submit Official Collegiate Transcripts